 In this section

-Sand bags and tape are NO longer recommended in the hospital setting
+Sand bags and tape are NOT recommended in the hospital setting

 To be able to adequately assess the patient, he/she must:

 C-spine assessment, clearance and X-ray interpretation ought to be conducted in consultation with a senior clinician with sufficient experience in the assessment of the paediatric C-spine.

 If patient is unable to be assessed, immobilisation should be maintained.

 Patients with signs and symptoms suggestive of possible C-spine injury or those with suspicious mechanism who cannot be reliably assessed, require plain x-rays.

 It is imperative that the senior person making the clinical decision regarding clearing the c-spine has both examined the patient and viewed the films.

 All patient transfers (on/off x-ray tables, CT scan etc.) must be done using a patient-slide, with clinical staff maintaining in-line immobilisation.

 The collar and TED pad should remain in place with the patient during the cervical spine x-ray series.

 SCIWORA (Spinal Cord Injury Without Radiographic Abnormality) is an outdated term, but refers to a patient sustaining significant injury without bony fractures.
 Therefore, a “normal” xray and CT does not exclude spinal injury.
 This occurs in children, predominantly less than eight years of age, and may be the result of lax ligamentous support and immature bony structures or cord ischemia due to vascular injury or hypoperfusion.
 The presence of neurological symptoms, even if there is a normal x-ray and normal CT, requires consultation with a senior Emergency Department doctor initially, and neurosurgery if required.